 LOS ANGELES, CA.- The Mike Kelley Foundation for the Arts

-announced today the appointment of artist Gary Simmons to its Board of Directors.
-He joins Chair John C. Welchman and members Stephanie Barron, Catherine Opie, Claire Peeps, Edward Rada, and Joan Weinstein.
+announced today the appointment of art historian Miwon Kwon to its Board of Directors.
+She joins other members Stephanie Barron, Catherine Opie, Claire Peeps, Ed Rada, Gary Simmons, and Joan Weinstein.

 We are thrilled to welcome Miwon to the board of the Mike Kelley Foundation for the Arts," says Stephanie Barron, Interim Board Chair.
 We find ourselves in a time of so much uncertainty and instability in the art community and in the world at largewhen flexibility and ingenuity are more crucial than ever.
 Miwons expansive knowledge of contemporary art, architecture, public art, and urban studies will be invaluable to the Foundation as it responds to the unprecedented challenges of our time.

 Kwon is a Professor and the Chair of the Department of Art History at the University of California, Los Angeles.
 Trained in architecture, she holds a M.A. in photography, and has extensive curatorial experience from her tenure at the Whitney Museum of American Art in the early 1990s.
 She received her Ph.D. in architectural history and theory from Princeton University in 1998, and that same year joined the faculty at UCLA to teach contemporary art history.
 She is the author of One Place After Another: Site-Specific Art and Locational Identity, as well as lengthy essays on the work of many contemporary